al1brn/geonodes/docs/getting_started.md

 In this example:
 - Two simple materials are created to be used in the geometry node modifier
 - Two modifier parameters are exposed
-- The array indexing syntaxe is used as an alternative to the `selection` socket
+- The array indexing syntax is used as an alternative to the `selection` socket
 - Faces are extruded based on their material index

 ``` python